Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Clippers Insights & Trends

-- Los Angeles is 5-5 against the spread and 6-4 overall in its past 10 games.
+- Los Angeles has a 4-6 record against the spread while going 5-5 overall over its past 10 games.

-- The Clippers have hit the over in eight of their last 10 contests.
+- Seven of the Clippers' past 10 contests have hit the over.

-- The Clippers' 113.6 points per game are just 2.0 more points than the 111.6 the Suns give up to opponents.
+- The Clippers put up an average of 113.6 points per game, just 2.0 more points than the 111.6 the Suns give up.

 Suns vs. Clippers Betting Splits